Dakotha/faberlic-server/README.md

 ```
 npm install
 ```
 You need to rename config.json.example file to config.json and edit it.
-Just provide your mongo database host and database name.
+Just provide your own data.

 ### Compiles and hot-reloads for development
 ```